Semantics meets attractiveness: Choice by salience: A testable model of salience

-Let us discuss the proof of a part of Theorem~\ref{THM:main} (a full proof is given in Appendix A), namely how to construct an RLS for a choice on $X$ starting from an asymmetric relation of revealed salience $\vDash$.
-By Lemma~\ref{LEMMA:asymmetry implies acyclicity}, $\vDash$ is also acyclic, hence it is a suborder.
-Pick any total preorder $\succsim$ on $X$ that extends the transitive closure of $\vDash \,$: this will be our (not necessarily unique) salience order.
-The linear rationales $\rhd_x$ on $X$ are obtained, for each $x \in X$, by a classical revealed preference argument: first get a partial order $>_x$ by declaring $y$ revealed better than $z$ if there is a menu $A$ such that $x$ is one of the most salient items in $A$ and $y$ is chosen in $A$; then, let $\rhd_x$ be any linear extension of $>_x$.
+Let us quickly sketch how to construct a rationalization by linear salience from an asymmetric revealed salience $\vDash$.
+By Lemma~\ref{LEMMA:asymmetry implies acyclicity}, $\vDash$ is acyclic, hence it is a suborder.
+Pick any total preorder $\succsim$ on $X$ that extends the transitive closure of $\vDash \,$: this will be our salience order.
+The linear rationales $\rhd_x$ on $X$ are obtained, for each $x \in X$, by a classical revealed preference argument: first get a partial order $>_x$ by declaring $y$ revealed better than $z$ if there is a menu $A$ such that $x$ is one of the most salient items in $A$ and $y$ is chosen in $A$; then, let $\rhd_x$ be any linear extension of $>_x$.\footnote{The elicitation of $>_x$ from the observed choice helps us to explain data.
+If an item $y$ is selected in a menu $A$ in which another item $x$ captures the DM's attention, then $y$ is better than any other alternative in $A$, according to the preference suggested by $x$.}